What is corporate culture?

 In 2015, the Harvard Business Review highlighted six key elements of effective business cultures.
 The first is "vision": a company's vision, whether it's a basic mission statement or a corporate manifesto, is a strong instrument.
 Google's current and infamous motto, "Don't Be Evil," for example, is a strong business goal.
 Second, while "values" is a wide notion, it encapsulates the mentalities and viewpoints required to realise a company's vision.

-Similarly, "practises" are the concrete procedures by which a corporation implements its ideals, driven by ethics.
+Similarly, "practises" are the concrete procedures by which a corporation implements its ideals, driven by corporate culture ethics.
 Netflix, for example, values knowledge-based, high-achieving individuals and, as a result, pays its employees at the top of their market compensation range rather than through a "earn your way up" mindset.
 Then there's "people," with corporations employing and recruiting in a variety of ways.

 Must see: 5 Ways Netflix Reinvented HR